Analysis System

 Features:

-• Node coloring by community
+• Node coloring by type (hub, orphan, regular, generated)

 • Interactive zoom and pan